bllanos/201503_direct3d_demo/README.md

 For Visual Studio 2012, it will be necessary to 'downgrade' the projects in the solution by changing their 'Platform Toolset' values (`Configuration Properties > General`).

-Any broken links, “File not found”-type errors, (e.g. “Cannot open…”) can normally be resolved by removing the files in question from the project using the 'Solution Explorer' pane and then using the `Project > Add Existing Item` wizard to reinsert them into the project under the correct file paths.
+Any broken links, â€œFile not foundâ€-type errors, (e.g. â€œCannot openâ€¦â€) can normally be resolved
+by removing the files in question from the project using the 'Solution Explorer' pane and then using the `Project > Add Existing Item` wizard to reinsert them into the project under the correct file paths.